openmainframeproject/feilong/doc/source/quickstart.rst

    .. code-block:: text

-       [root@xxxx ~]# /opt/zthin/bin/smcli Image_Query_DM -T opncloud
+       # /opt/zthin/bin/smcli Image_Query_DM -T opncloud

-   If the zthin rpm is installed normally, the previous smcli command should be able to return the directory entry of user OPNCLOUD.
+   If all things went well, this smcli command should be able to return the directory entry of user OPNCLOUD.

+   If this command failed, you need to check the following items:

+   * The BYOL user is successfully authorized to issue SMAPI call.
+   * The SMAPI server on this z/VM host is working normally.
+   * The zthin rpm is installed without any error.

 z/VM SDK install
 ----------------